awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 instigate transmission of a `IETYPE-REQUEST-VARUPDATES` element for that variable.
 But that would be un-necessary.

-Finally, while the receive path extracts the information elements out of the received payload, it needs to perform a range of checks on the IE's, including the check of whether the received IE is of known type and, for those IE types where the payload is a list of elements of a given data type `T`, whether the `ieLen` field has a value that is an integer multiple of `sizeof(T)`.
+The receive path extracts the information elements (header and list of records) out of the received payload in a sequential manner.
+It needs to perform correctness checks on the IE's and their record lists,
+including:
+  - whether the received IE is of known type
+  - when a further record is to read, the as-yet-unprocessed part of the received BP payload contains at least as many bytes as the record requires.

 If any of these sanity checks for an information element fails, then the element shall be silently dropped and processing continues with the next element, if any.